kevin0120/mix/plugins/inputs/system/DISK_README.md

 ```
 # Read metrics about disk usage by mount point
 [[inputs.disk]]
-  # By default, telegraf gather stats for all mountpoints.
+  # By default, rush gather stats for all mountpoints.
   # Setting mountpoints will restrict the stats to the specified mountpoints.
   # mount_points = ["/"]
 ```